 "But the Red Cross was effective.
-They deserve a comple ment.
-Twelve hours after I got the news I was home, and the took care of the money for the burial."
+They deserve a compliment.
+Twelve hours after I got the news I was home, and they took care of the money for the burial."

-Now Penix waits for the end of his tour of duty and think of his wife, Rosetta, and their six-month-old daughter, Vivian "I miss them, and I miss all my old buddies from high school" Penix graduated from Slackle Grand High School in Wilmon in 1966.
+Now Penix waits for the end of his tour of duty and thinks of his wife, Rosetta, and their six-month-old daughter, Vivian.
+"I miss them, and I miss all my old buddies from high school."
+Penix graduated from Slackle Grand High School in Wilmot in 1966.

-"It seems like I've always been with the wolves", say Penix.
-"Our high school team was called the 'Wolves' and not I'm with the Wolfhounds."
-The Wolfhounds are a highly "
+"It seems like I've always been with the wolves", says Penix.
+"Our high school team was called the 'Wolves' and now I'm with the Wolfhounds."
+The Wolfhounds are a highly respected group of fighters, feared by the Vietcong.

-spected group of fighters, feared by the Vietcong.
-"When I first got with the unit they kidded me a lot says Penix, "I told them they would have to shape up.
-Bad in Arkansas, I said, we don't believe in being anything but Number One, so if you people can't be Number One then I just won't stay."
+"When I first got with the unit they kidded me a lot," says Penix, "I told them they would have to shape up.
+Back in Arkansas, I said, we don't believe in being anything but Number One, so if you people can't be Number One then I just won't stay."